khoih-prog/BlynkESP32_BT_WF/README.md

 ```

+### Releases v1.0.1

+***Why this version***

+This new version enables user to include both Blynk BT / BLE and WiFi libraries in one sketch, run both ***`WiFi and BT/BLE simultaneously`***, or select one to use at runtime after reboot by pressing a switch.

 ### Releases v1.0.0

 ***Why this version***

 The Blynk ESP32 libraries for BlueTooth, BLE and WiFi, by design, can't coexist.
 So that when we'd like to use either WiFi or BlueTooth / BLE, it's not possible within the same sketch.
-This library enables user to include both Blynk BT / BLE and WiFi libraries in one sketch, run both WiFi and BT/BLE simultaneously, or select one to use at runtime after reboot by pressing a switch.
+With this libraries modifications, we now can compile with both options, then select one (WiFi or BT/BLE) to run at run-time by pressing a switch.

 ## TO DO